LMBroadhurst/CRYPTO_SUPERAPP/app/README.md

 Of course for each device, phone/tablet/pc these values will scale up.

 VH...
 Started implementing VH in this project, just realised how people build websites with seemingly perfect dimensions per page.
+- This is actually not as fool proof as I thought, when I restart my project the vh trick fails...